Terry Southern: Dr. Strangelove

 Southern also helped Sellers with dialogue coaching.
 Originally slated to play four roles, including that of the Texan B-52 bomber pilot Major Kong, the actor had difficulty mastering the accent.
 Southern, a native Texan, taped himself speaking Kong's lines for Sellers to study.
 Sellers, who had never been comfortable in the role of Kong, was able to extricate himself from the part after allegedly fracturing his ankle, forcing Kubrick to re-cast.
-The part eventually went to actor Slim Pickens, who Kubrick met during his brief stint working on Marlon Brando's One-Eyed Jacks.
+The part went to actor Slim Pickens, who Kubrick had met during his brief stint working on Marlon Brando's One-Eyed Jacks.

 After the film went into wider release in January 1964, Southern was the subject of considerable media coverage, and erroneously was given primary credit for the screenplay, a misperception he did little to correct.
-This reportedly angered both Kubrick—who was notorious for his unwillingness to share writing credits—and Peter George, who penned a complaint to Life magazine in response to a lavish photo essay on Southern published in the May 8, 1964 edition.
-Stung by the article's assertion that Southern was responsible for turning the formerly "serious script" into an "original irreverent satirical film", George pointed out that he and Kubrick had been working together on the script for 10 months, whereas Southern was only "briefly employed (November 16–December 28, 1962) to do some additional writing."
+This reportedly angered Kubrick—who was notorious for his unwillingness to share writing credits—and Peter George, who penned a complaint to Life magazine in response to a lavish photo essay on Southern published in the May 8, 1964 edition.
+Stung by the article's assertion that Southern was responsible for turning the formerly "serious script" into an "original irreverent satirical film", George pointed out that he and Kubrick had been working together on the script for ten months, whereas Southern was only "briefly employed (November 16 – December 28, 1962) to do some additional writing".

 Toward the end of his work on Dr. Strangelove, Southern began canvassing for more film work.
 Jobs he considered included a proposed John Schlesinger screen adaptation of the Iris Murdoch novel A Severed Head, and a project called The Marriage Game, to be directed by Peter Yates and produced by the James Bond team of Harry Saltzman and Cubby Broccoli.
 He also wrote an essay on John Fowles' novel The Collector, which led to his work as a "script doctor" on the subsequent screen version.

 Southern's writing career took off in 1963.
 His essay "Twirlin' at Ole Miss" was published in Esquire in February 1963, and this work of satirical reportage is now acknowledged as one of the cornerstone works of New Journalism.
 This was quickly followed by the publication of several other essays, including the Bay of Pigs-themed "Recruiting for the Big Parade", and one of his best Paris stories, "You're Too Hip, Baby".
-The fiction anthology Writers In Revolt was published in the spring, soon followed by the U.S. publication of Candy, which became the #2 American fiction best-seller of 1963.
+The fiction anthology Writers In Revolt was published in the spring, soon followed by the US publication of Candy, which became the #2 American fiction best-seller of 1963.